CHIRAG-singh123/music-streamer-mern/README.md

 MAIL_SECRET= https://aws.amazon.com/secrets-manager/

-#if you have enabled 2 step verification then generate app password in google account [ https://myaccount.google.com/apppasswords ]
+#if you have enabled 2 step verification then generate app password in google account and apply that key in MAIL_SECRET [ https://myaccount.google.com/apppasswords ]

 HOW TO START